bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - Normally, `<b-table>` filters based on the stringified record data.
 If the field has a `formatter` function specified, you can optionally filter based on the result of the formatter by setting the [field definition property](#field-definition-reference) `filterByFormatted` to `true`.
 If the field does not have a formatter function, this option is ignored.
+You can optionally pass a formatter function _reference_, to be used for filtering only, to the field definition property `filterByFormatted`.

 The props `filter-ignored-fields` and `filter-included-fields`, and the field definition property `filterByFormatted` have no effect when using a [custom filter function](#custom-filter-function),